Peasants' Revolt: Essex and Kent

 Revolt also flared in neighbouring Kent.
 Sir Simon de Burley, a close associate of both Edward III and the young Richard, had claimed that a man in Kent, called Robert Belling, was an escaped serf from one of his estates.
 Burley sent two sergeants to Gravesend, where Belling was living, to reclaim him.
 Gravesend's local bailiffs and Belling tried to negotiate a solution under which Burley would accept a sum of money in return for dropping his case, but this failed and Belling was taken away to be imprisoned at Rochester Castle.
 A furious group of local people gathered at Dartford, possibly on 5 June, to discuss the matter.
-From there the rebels travelled to Maidstone, where they stormed the gaol, and then on to Rochester on 6 June.
+From there the rebels travelled to Maidstone, where they stormed the prison, and then on to Rochester on 6 June.
 Faced by the angry crowds, the constable in charge of Rochester Castle surrendered it without a fight and Belling was freed.

 Some of the Kentish crowds now dispersed, but others continued.
 From this point, they appear to have been led by Wat Tyler, whom the Anonimalle Chronicle suggests was elected their leader at a large gathering at Maidstone on 7 June.
 Relatively little is known about Tyler's former life; chroniclers suggest that he was from Essex, had served in France as an archer and was a charismatic and capable leader.
 Several chroniclers believe that he was responsible for shaping the political aims of the revolt.
 Some also mention a Jack Straw as a leader among the Kentish rebels during this phase in the revolt, but it is uncertain if this was a real person, or a pseudonym for Wat Tyler or John Wrawe.

 Tyler and the Kentish men advanced to Canterbury, entering the walled city and castle without resistance on 10 June.
 The rebels deposed the absent Archbishop of Canterbury, Sudbury, and made the cathedral monks swear loyalty to their cause.
 They attacked properties in the city with links to the hated royal council, and searched the city for suspected enemies, dragging the suspects out of their houses and executing them.
-The city gaol was opened and the prisoners freed.
+The city prison was opened and the prisoners freed.
 Tyler then persuaded a few thousand of the rebels to leave Canterbury and advance with him on London the next morning.